|

 a permanent refuge for the critical soil biology and the

 working of the soil must be minimised.
+Secondly soil biology is a working eco-system.

 This means abandoning the nice neat clean soil and